RXM448/Ruby_Adventure/README.md

 Functionalities included which were not covered in the course:
-All HUD elements appart from the health bar.
+All HUD elements appart from the health bar;
-Random movement of enemies
+Random movement of enemies;
-Enemy attacks
+Enemy attacks;
-All elements of the Quest progression
+All elements of the Quest progression;
+Ammunition tracking.